temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="php">

-Workflow methods return a Generator.
-To properly typecast the Workflow's return value in the client code use the `#[ReturnType()]` annotation.
+A Workflow method returns a Generator.
+To properly typecast the Workflow's return value in the client code, use the `#[ReturnType()]` annotation.

 ```php
 #[WorkflowInterface]